Combined driving: Phase B: Marathon

-The Marathon sections
+Marathon sections

 The marathon phase has three sections in international competition.
 Sections A and B may be driven at any pace, but normally will be at a trot.
 The transfer section is designed to get the competitors from the end of A to the start of B and enough time is given to complete this section at a walking pace.
 There is a compulsory rest halt at the end of the Transfer section, which may include a veterinary check.
 The marathon is not a race for speed.
-Each section has a maximum AND a minimum time allowed, giving a 2 to 3 minute "window".
+Each section has a maximum and a minimum time allowed, giving a two to three minute "window".
 If a competitor finishes outside this window (depending on which section is being driven), penalty points will be awarded.
 A competitor may also receive penalty points for not driving a section at the required pace.

-Throughout the marathon and in the obstacles the groom can speak to the driver and assist using his or her weight and balance to keep the carriage upright or to bounce it off the obstacle uprights.
+Throughout the marathon and in the obstacles the groom can speak to the driver and assist using their weight and balance to keep the carriage upright or to bounce it off the obstacle uprights.
 The groom also helps to keep the correct pace by checking the kilometer markers on the course against calculated timings for each section, allowing for ground conditions and the horse's fitness.

-Below are the three sections and their maximum lengths and speeds, as specified in the FEI rulebook:
+The three sections and their maximum lengths and speeds, as specified in the FEI rulebook, are:

 Section B includes up to eight obstacles, to be driven in sequence.
 The last designated 300 to 500 m must be driven at walk or trot, with no stopping for any reason.